warang580/datamix/README.md

-Manipulate data of different types with the same consistent API (ie. objects and array are both key-value pairs) Inspired by Clojure and the talk "Running with scissors".
+Manipulate data of different types with the same consistent API (ie. objects and array are both key-value pairs)

+Inspired by Clojure sequences API.

 **No dependencies included**